argilla-io/argilla/docs/_source/community/contributing.md

 To navigate the codebase with confidence, see [our Python client code](https://docs.argilla.io/en/latest/reference/python/index.html) 🐍.
 For more information on how to use our UI, see [our web app reference](https://docs.argilla.io/en/latest/reference/webapp/index.html) 💻.

 We accept three kinds of contributions.
-- [documentation](#features-and-documentation): better textual support for features.
+- [documentation](#features-and-documentation): better explanations, writing style, and help using Argilla's features.
 Best to get started.
 - [issues](#issues): bug reports that directly fix something that is broken.
 Generally smaller in nature.
 - [features](#features-and-documentation): new functionalities.
 Generally larger in nature.